 Ball State University, Muncie, IN 47306

-We define a non-traditional student as someone who has independent status (not a legal dependent of a parent/guardian) and began a college degree program at least five years after graduating high school.
+We define a nontraditional student as someone who has independent status (not a legal dependent of a parent/guardian) and began their college degree program at least five years after graduating high school.
+This delay may be due to any number of factors.
+Our scholarship is open to all BSU students who meet the requirements listed above, but preference is given to "nontraditional" students.

 You also must have completed at least 24 credit hours (at least 15 credit hours through Ball State) to be eligible.